Tuzki2333/CSCI596-Final-Project/README.md

 |-----------------|--------------------|--------------------|--------------------|--------------------|
 | n = 1,000,000   | 2.94 ± 0.12        | 2.15 ± 0.10        | 1.99 ± 0.10        | 1.27 ± 0.06        |
 | n = 10,000,000  | 26.06 ± 1.41       | 21.30 ± 0.91       | 20.07 ± 0.68       | 12.50 ± 0.17       |

+Also, the fixed problem-size efficiency is plotted as follows:

 <img src="./imgs/Efficiency_results_2.png" width="500">